 A home warranty could be the right call for people who are not up for having to perform repairs themselves or don’t have time to hire technicians.

 For those buying a new construction, a home warranty may likely be unnecessary as many newer homes come with some type of guarantee.
-That and because everything is newer, it may be less likely to break early on.
+Also, because everything is newer, it may be less likely to break early on.

 Individual appliances may also come with their own warranties, so make sure to check each one to see if it’s still protected before spending extra money on it with a home warranty.